-The right of challenge cannot relate to the assignment of grades, academic probation or disqualification action resulting from grades or administrative academic probation or disqualification actions as authorized by Executive Order No. 1038.
-Academic dispositions on actions considered incorrect may be the subject of a petition to the Academic Petitions Committee, Academic Disenrollment Appeal committee or to the Record Adjustment Committee.
+The right of challenge cannot relate to the assignment of grades, academic probation or disqualification action resulting from grades or administrative academic probation or disqualification actions as authorized by Executive Order No. 393.
+Academic dispositions on actions considered incorrect may be the subject of a petition to the Academic Petitions Committee or to the Request for Record Adjustment Committee.